aloiscochard/aloiscochard.github.io/index.md

 ## 2012 - 2013
 **OpenCredo**

-_Design and implemntation of a web service for a community oriented review system_
+_Design and implementation of a web service for a community oriented review system_

 * Migration from graph database to NoSQL storage (Neo4j, Cassandra)
 * Design and implementation of a web service to query/command data model (Play!
 Framework, RabbitMQ)